You are here

 SFAs participating in the USDA Child Nutrition Programs are required to have a system for collecting racial and ethnic data for eligible populations, applicants, and participants in their program service area.
 This data is used to determine how effectively your program is reaching potentially eligible children and if outreach may be needed.
 Data must be recorded on an annual basis.

 Household income applications that are completed each year and submitted to the school have a section for the household to identify their race and ethnic data, however, this is not required.
-If the race and ethnic data is not completed, visual identification by a school official, personal knowledge, records/registration database, or other documentation your SFA possesses that identifies household racial/ethnic data may be used.
+If the race and ethnic data is not completed, other documentation your SFA possesses that identifies household racial/ethnic data may be used.

 Complaints of Discrimination